chrishayuk/chuk-mcp/README.md

 > **Compression:** Enable gzip at the proxy to reduce large content streams.
 MCP payloads compress well.

-> **Retries:** chuk-mcp does **not** auto-retry protocol calls, even for idempotent reads.
-For retry logic, error handling, and rate limiting, use [chuk-tool-processor](https://github.com/chrishayuk/chuk-tool-processor) which provides composable wrappers for caching, retries with exponential backoff, and rate limiting.
+> **Protocol Layer Design:** The protocol layer is intentionally **clean and minimal** — errors are raised immediately without retries.
+This design keeps the protocol layer focused on message transport and compliance with the MCP specification.
+For production use cases requiring retry logic, error handling, rate limiting, or caching, use [chuk-tool-processor](https://github.com/chrishayuk/chuk-tool-processor) which provides composable wrappers for retries with exponential backoff, rate limiting, and caching.
+This separation of concerns allows you to choose the right retry strategy for your specific application needs.

 > **Security:** When exposing Streamable HTTP, terminate TLS at a proxy and require auth (e.g., bearer tokens).
 For private CAs, configure your client's trust store (e.g., `SSL_CERT_FILE=/path/ca.pem`, `REQUESTS_CA_BUNDLE`, or `SSL_CERT_DIR`).
 The protocol layer is transport-agnostic and does not impose auth.